Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Acts 2:1-2

-It was the Spirit of God that raised Jesus from the dead and bestowed the treasures from above to us.
+The Spirit of God raised Jesus from the dead and bestowed the treasures from above to us.

 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you.